MTES-MCT/monitorfish/infra/local/docs/dump_restore_database.md

 -- Grant connect and schema usage
 GRANT CONNECT ON DATABASE cnsp TO geomatique;
 GRANT USAGE ON SCHEMA prod TO geomatique;
+GRANT USAGE ON SCHEMA travail TO geomatique;

 -- Grant read-write on all existing tables
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA prod TO geomatique;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA travail TO geomatique;

 -- Grant sequence usage (needed for inserts with serial/auto-increment columns) GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA prod TO geomatique;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA travail TO geomatique;

 -- Apply to future tables automatically
 ALTER DEFAULT PRIVILEGES IN SCHEMA prod GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO geomatique;
 ALTER DEFAULT PRIVILEGES IN SCHEMA prod GRANT USAGE, SELECT ON SEQUENCES TO geomatique;
+ALTER DEFAULT PRIVILEGES IN SCHEMA travail GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO geomatique;
+ALTER DEFAULT PRIVILEGES IN SCHEMA travail GRANT USAGE, SELECT ON SEQUENCES TO geomatique;
 ```

 Add the user to pg_hba.conf for remote connections: